CokkocZateki/eve-auth-1/CONTRIBUTING.md

 When filing an issue, make sure to answer these five questions:

 1. What version of EVE-Auth are you using?
-1. What operating system and processor architecture are you using?
+1. What operating system, processor architecture and PHP version are you using?
 1. What did you do?
 1. What did you expect to see?
 1. What did you see instead?